Nervilia uniflora

-Nervilia uniflora, commonly known as the red shield orchid, is a small terrestrial orchid found in northern Queensland.
+Nervilia uniflora, commonly known as the red shield orchid, is a small terrestrial orchid found in northern Queensland, Australia.
 It has a single short-lived, pink or mauve flower.
 A dark green, heart-shaped leaf emerges at the base of the flowering stem after flowering.

 Description

 Nervilia uniflora is a terrestrial, perennial, deciduous, sympodial herb which grows in colonies with only a few individuals producing flowers in any one year.
 A single pink or mauve flower 25-30 mm long and wide are borne on a flowering stem 100-200 mm tall.
 The sepals are 18-23 mm long and about 3 mm wide and the petals are similar but slightly shorter and narrower.
 The labellum is pink to mauve, 14-18 mm long, 5-6 mm wide with three lobes, the middle lobe turned downwards.
 After flowering, a single heart-shaped leaf develops, including on those plants that did not flower.
 The leaf is dark green on the upper surface, reddish below, 25-35 mm wide and held horizontally above ground level.
 Flowering occurs between November and January.